DOT Physical Exam

 New DOT Physical Requirements In 2020:

-Before taking the Department of Transportation physical exam, all the drivers and the candidates should consider the following:
+Before taking the Department of Transportation physical exam, all the drivers and candidates should consider the following:

-- The drivers have to have a visual or visual intellectual acuity of 20/40, with or without using corrective visual aids.
+- The drivers must have a visual or visual intellectual acuity of 20/40, with or without corrective visual aids.